Cross Stitch kits, charts, designs and leaflets; original paintings for sale.

 When the required shape is complete the four threads at the base each kloster block is cut and the threads carefully teased out, first in one direction and then the other.
 Weaving stitches can now be applied to the remaining threads of fabric.

-A counted thread stitch Knit stitch - click to enlarge
+A counted thread stitch Knit stitch

 This makes a thick braid.
 Work all the left to right stitches first and then on the return the thread is woven under the last two stitches before it goes back into the fabric as shown.